Models of Hyperelliptic Curves with Tame Potentially Semistable Reduction: Main Theorems

 where $o(\tau)$ is the order of $\tau \in \Gal(L/K)$.
 In other words, the tame cyclic quotient singularity is determined entirely by the automorphisms on the $E_i$ and the parity of $\s_2$.
 Therefore, since the automorphisms on $E_i$ are determined entirely by the invariants in the statement of the theorem (by \cite[Theorem~6.2]{DDMM18}), we are done.
+The case where $\s_2$ is a twin follows similarly. \end{proof}